 Your User Data Is Just as Important

-In 2018 hackers stole around half a billion personal records.
+.
 You shouldn’t underestimate cyber threats if you hold any kind of customer data, right down to online cookies and sign-in information.

 Your customer’s data is just as important as big businesses, and you have a duty to protect it.
 This keeps your business and customers safe but also protects you from the legal ramifications that you could face if customer data is stolen because you have failed to protect it.

 Hackers Know You Underestimate Them

 Hackers target small businesses because they can.
 They know that you aren’t taking the threats seriously and that you are assuming they’ll go after bigger companies.
 They know that you don’t have appropriate security in place, and so they target you.

 - If your website was hacked or your user data stolen?